shadowdorothy

 Now, to be fair, while the universal laws of Gundam have absolutely no relevance with Big O, there is something here to consider.
 The Megadei seem very specific in who they choose to allow to pilot them.
 They judge the person piloting (or attempting to do such) and react accordingly.

-I agree with Jixie.
-He isn't enhanced, but merely copied.
-After all, what would Paradigm City ever do without it's top negotiator?
 Maybe he has exceptional reflexes, but I think that's just natural ability.
 Also, as Jixie stated, there is no need to tailor Roger for Big O. Big O just chose the most appropriate dominus and as luck would have it, Roger was a perfect match.
-So the real genetic work went into making sure that Roger was always 100% Roger, if not at least 99.999%. .The Final Negotiator.
-Then again, how could you tell?
+So the real genetic work went into making sure that Roger was always 100% Roger, if not at least 99.999%.
+Cool

 Logged